paragikjain/project-_eular_solution/README.md

 Problem 3:<br>
 The prime factors of 13195 are 5, 7, 13 and 29.
 What is the largest prime factor of the number 600851475143 ?

+Problem 4:<br>
+A palindromic number reads the same both ways.
+The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
+Find the largest palindrome made from the product of two 3-digit numbers.